Sound for Video

-At Nostairway, this isn’t negotiable.
+At Nostairway, this isn’t negotiable when recording sound for video.
 Unless shooting a PTC in a sound protected environment then your camera’s microphone won’t cut it for a professional video production.
 If you’re shooting an interview or dialogue based piece then a lavalier microphone will be best.
 If shooting a diegetic piece then you’ll need a boom microphone.
 One reason that you need high quality audio is so that there is more scope for editing in post-production.
 By shooting at a higher bitrate you have more information to work with and if you do need to do much editing then it will be easier to work with your sound without completely warping it.

 2. Consider sound when scouting location.